AshleyHow/WindowsOSBuild/README.md

 ### Install from the PowerShell Gallery

-The Evergreen module is published to the PowerShell Gallery and can be found here: [WindowsOSBuild](https://www.powershellgallery.com/packages/WindowsOSBuild/).
-This is the best and recommend method to install Evergreen.
+The WindowsOSBuild module is published to the PowerShell Gallery and can be found here: [WindowsOSBuild](https://www.powershellgallery.com/packages/WindowsOSBuild/).
+This is the best and recommend method to install WindowsOSBuild.

 The module can be installed from the gallery with: